LSSTDESC/BlendingToolKit/docs/source/user_guide.rst

 User Guide
 ==============

 This document gives a detailed look into the work-flow of *BlendingToolKit* (btk).
-For a quick tutorial on how to run btk, see the JuPyter notebook tutorials :doc:`here </tutorials>`.
+For a quick tutorial on how to run btk, see the JuPyter notebook tutorials `here <tutorials.html>`_.
 This page is especially useful if you plan to use btk with your own detection/deblending/measurement algorithm.

 The workflow of btk is shown here: